What's happening in week 21 of your pregnancy

 - Avoid sitting with your knees higher than your hips (like on a soft sofa or in a car), and lying on your back

-What to think about in week 21
+What to think about in week 21 of pregnancy

 You probably find yourself absent-mindedly stroking your bump and chatting away to your baby quite a lot anyway, but did you know that they can hear you, and talking to them now will help them to recognise your voice once they are born?
 Some mums-to-be like to sit and read story books or sing nursery rhymes to their bumps, or play them certain music – you might even find that there are tunes which make your baby mega active!